OSGeo/OSGeoLive-doc/en/quickstart/zygrib_quickstart.rst

 If you downloaded data for the Gulf of Mexico you'll be interested to view the CAPE data.
 "CAPE" stands for Convective Available Potential Energy at ground level.
-It is a measure of atmospheric instability, and high values (1000s of J/kg) indicate a threat of thunderstorms and/or tornados.
+It is a measure of atmospheric instability, and high values (1000s of J/kg) indicate a threat of thunderstorms and/or tornadoes.

 If you downloaded data for southern Africa cloud cover may be more interesting.